ArtyIF/plugin.audio.rbb/README.md

 - - [x] Codec
 - [x] Let the user choose to sort stations
 - [x] Filter states by country
-- [x] Search stations by different things
+- [x] Search stations by name and tags
-- [ ] Add/remove stations to/from Favourites
+- [ ] Add/remove stations to/from Saved Stations
 - [ ] Vote for stations
 - [ ] Localization:
 - - [ ] Of the main interface